BlTT6956/mod-id-collector/README.md

 ![Python](https://img.shields.io/badge/python-3670A0?style=for-the-badge&logo=python&logoColor=ffdd54)
 [![Telegram](https://img.shields.io/badge/Telegram-2CA5E0?style=for-the-badge&logo=telegram&logoColor=white)](https://t.me/BlTT6956)

-This project is designed to collect mod IDs for [ModWhitelist](https://www.curseforge.com/minecraft/mc-mods/mod-whitelist) from JAR files.
+This project is designed to collect mod IDs for [ModWhitelist](https://www.curseforge.com/minecraft/mc-mods/mod-whitelist) from JAR files through user interface.
 It simplifies the process and adding mods to your whitelist by extracting mod IDs directly from the files.
 The program also allows you to easily modify your whitelist JSON.